Noninflationary solution to the monopole problem: Introduction

 In this work, we propose a solution to the monopole problem, alternative to the standard inflationary paradigm, that does not involve any modification of the gauge symmetries of the lagrangian, but instead of the kinetic term of the gauge field, breaking the Weyl conformal symmetry of the gauge sector.
 As in the case of \cite{Langacker:1980kd}, we then provide a mechanism to reduce the abundance of magnetic monopoles after the time of production by enhancing the process of monopole-antimonopole annihilation.
 In particular, our model predicts that monopoles would firstly be produced in the early Universe as global defects \cite{PhysRevLett.63.341, Linde:1990flp}, and only later would acquire a charge under the electromagnetic interaction.
 The very efficient mechanism of global monopole annihilation reduces the monopole abundance to $\sim 4$ monopoles per Hubble volume \cite{PhysRevLett.65.1709}, drastically reducing the number of monopoles at the time when they acquire a magnetic charge.
-We demonstrate that this mechanism can solve the monopole problem even for GUT monopoles produced after the end of inflation, providing a viable mechanism for monopole production.
-Similar modifications of the kinetic term of the gauge field have been proposed for the implications on processes of primordial magnetogenesis \cite{Ratra:1991bn,Demozzi:2009fu,Kobayashi:2014sga}.
-Here however we are only interested in the consequences for the abundance of monopoles.
+We demonstrate that this mechanism can solve the monopole problem even for GUT-scale monopoles produced after the end of inflation, providing a viable mechanism for monopole production.
+Similar modifications to the gauge-field kinetic term have been explored in the context of primordial magnetogenesis \cite{Turner:1987bw,Kunze_2010,Kunze:2012rq,Ratra:1991bn,Demozzi:2009fu,Ferreira:2014hma,Kobayashi:2014sga,Bamba:2003av,Martin:2007ue,Gasperini:1995dh}.
+Here, however, we are only interested in the consequences for the abundance of monopoles.
+In previous studies, such modifications have been motivated either by non-minimal couplings to a time-dependent gravitational background \cite{Turner:1987bw,Kunze_2010,Kunze:2012rq}, or by couplings to time-dependent scalar field, such as oscillating inflaton fields, dilaton fields, or other background scalars \cite{Ratra:1991bn, Martin:2007ue, Demozzi:2009fu, Gasperini:1995dh}.
+Dilatonic couplings, in particular, arise naturally in UV completions inspired by higher-dimensional string theories.

 This paper is organized as follows.
 In Section \ref{sec:global_iff}, we review the theory of global monopoles and models of minimally coupled $I^2 FF$ theories, which break the conformal symmetry of the gauge sector.
 In Section \ref{sec:solution}, we show how such theories provide a solution to the monopole problem without the need for an inflationary epoch after the monopole production.
 We then conclude in Section \ref{sec:conclusion}.
 In Appendix \ref{sec:phase_transition}, we review the standard mechanism of magnetic monopole production during phase transitions and we compute the predicted abundance, and in Appendix \ref{sec:dilatonic}, we discuss the case of a dilatonic coupling of the $I^2$ function to the lagrangian of the model.
 Throughout this work, we fix the spacetime metric to a flat FRW, and we choose the metric tensor signature $(+---)$.
 We adopt Heaviside-Lorentz units, with $c = \hbar = k_B = 1$, and use $\Mp$ to denote the reduced Planck mass~$ (8 \pi G)^{-1/2}$.
 We use Greek letters for spacetime indices and Latin letters for internal quantum numbers.